Error diffusion: Jarvis, Judice and Ninke

+Ostromoukhov's Variable Error Diffusion

+Later, Victor Ostromoukhov introduced a variable error diffusion method, which enhances dithering quality by dynamically adjusting the diffusion coefficients based on the color values of the pixel’s RGB channels.

+The algorithm employs a serpentine scan instead of a traditional raster scan and modifies the error buffer, leading to better dithering results.

+According to his paper, this technique achieves a blue-noise characteristic while maintaining lower computational complexity.
+However, despite its advantages, the method did not gain widespread adoption at the time and was largely forgotten in later years.

+where "$R$" denotes the right weight, "$DL$" denotes the down-left weight, "$D$" denotes the down weight, and "$sum$" represents the total of all weights.

 Algorithm description

 Error diffusion takes a monochrome or color image and reduces the number of quantization levels.
 A popular application of error diffusion involves reducing the number of quantization states to just two per channel.
 This makes the image suitable for printing on binary printers such as black and white laser printers.

 In the discussion which follows, it is assumed that the number of quantization states in the error diffused image is two per channel, unless otherwise stated.

 One-dimensional error diffusion

 The simplest form of the algorithm scans the image one row at a time and one pixel at a time.
 The current pixel is compared to a half-gray value.
 If it is above the value a white pixel is generated in the resulting image.
 If the pixel is below the half way brightness, a black pixel is generated.
 Different methods may be used if the target palette is not monochrome, such as thresholding with two values if the target palette is black, gray and white.
 The generated pixel is either full bright, or full black, so there is an error in the image.
 The error is then added to the next pixel in the image and the process repeats.